tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 ### Public API

-TODO: this will list the specific packages that are considered public APIs, and thus placed outside of the `internal` package.
+TODO: this will list the specific packages that are considered public APIs, and thus placed outside of the `internal` directory.

 ### Backwards-Compatible Changes

 In Go, [almost all API changes are backwards-incompatible](https://blog.golang.org/module-compatibility) and thus exported items in public APIs generally cannot be changed until Tendermint 2.0.
 The only backwards-compatible changes we can make to exported items are:

-- Adding a new package.

 - Adding a new identifier to the package scope (e.g. const, var, func, struct, interface, etc.).

 - Adding a new method to a struct.

-- Adding a new field to a struct, where the new field's type does not change the struct [comparability](https://golang.org/ref/spec#Comparison_operators), and the zero-value preserves any old behavior.
+- Adding a new field to a struct, if the zero-value preserves any old behavior.

+- Changing the order of fields in a struct.

+- Adding a variadic parameter to a named function or struct method.

-- Adding a new method to an interface _if the interface has a private method_ (since this makes it impossible for external programs to implement the interface).
+- Adding a new method to an interface, or a variadic parameter to an interface method, _if the interface has a private method_ (which prevents external packages from implementing it).

-Note that adding methods and fields to a struct may break programs that embed two structs in a struct, causing the promoted method or field to change if there is a conflict - we do _not_ consider this breaking, and users are advised to avoid this.
+- Widening a numeric type as long as it is a named type (e.g. `type Number int32` can change to `int64`, but not `int8` or `uint32`).

-Also note that public APIs can access private types (e.g. via an exported function, method, or field), in which case the exported fields and methods on these private types are also part of the public API and covered by its backwards compatiblity guarantee.
+Note that public APIs can expose private types (e.g. via an exported variable, field, or function/method return value), in which case the exported fields and methods on these private types are also part of the public API and covered by its backwards compatiblity guarantee.
 In general, private types should never be accessible via public APIs unless wrapped in an exported interface.

-In particular, backwards-incompatible changes that _cannot_ be made include:
+Also note that if we accept, return, export, or embed types from a dependency, we assume the backwards compatibility responsibility for that dependency, and must make sure any dependency upgrades comply with the above constrains.

+We should run linters on CI for minor version branches to enforce the above constraints.
+Examples include [breakcheck](https://github.com/gbbr/breakcheck), [apidiff](https://pkg.go.dev/golang.org/x/tools/internal/apidiff?tab=doc), and [apicombat](https://github.com/bradleyfalzon/apicompat).

+#### Accepted Breakage

+The above changes can still break programs in a few ways - we do _not_ consider these breaking changes, and users are advised to avoid this usage:

+- If a program uses unkeyed struct literals (e.g. `Foo{"bar", "baz"}`) and we add fields or change the field order, the program will no longer compile or may have logic errors.

+- If a program embeds two structs in a struct, and we add a new field or method to an embedded Tendermint struct which also exists in the other embedded struct, the program will no longer compile.

-- Adding a new struct field of an incomparable type (slice, map, func, or struct containing these) to a comparable struct (that does not already have an incomparable field).
+- If a program compares two structs (e.g. with `==`), and we add a new field of an incomparable type (slice, map, func, or struct that contains these) to a Tendermint struct which is compared, the program will no longer compile.

-- Adding a new method to an interface (unless the interface contains a private method).

-- Changing a function or method signature in any way, including adding a variadic parameter (changing parameter names is fine).

-- Upgrading a dependency to a new major version if we return, export, or embed types from the dependency.
+- If a program assigns a Tendermint function to an identifier, and we add a variadic parameter to the function signature, the program will no longer compile.

 ### Strategies for API Evolution